18x12, relief, 2011

 Meet the Artists

-Jeff Morin and Brian Borchardt print under separate press names from a shared print shop.
-They also work as paper makers -- bringing artists together from around the country for a summer paper making intensive.
+Husbands Jeff Morin and Brian Borchardt print under separate press names from a shared print shop.
+They also work as paper makers, producing Tomey and Calma Paper and bringing artists together from around the country for a summer papermaking intensive at their studio and home in Milwaukee.

 thumbnail[7]